 - Lower fees.
 Your employer negotiates with service providers on behalf of all employees in the plan.
 This often results in lower fees than you would be able to get on your own.

-(*Except as allowed by the plan in specific situations.)
+*Except as allowed by the plan in specific situations.

-This article is meant to only provide general information.
+This article is meant to provide general information only.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.